Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/guide/folder-structure.md

 ## @core

-This directory contains our core files and your are intended to change these files.
+This directory contains our core files and you are not intended to change these files.

 ## @fake-db